Krithika-Sulochana-08/Implementation-Analysis-of-D-flipflop-using-Cadence-EDA-Tools/README.md

-# Ex No: 03 - Implementation & Analysis of D Flip-Flop using Cadence EDA Tools
+# Ex No: 03 - Implementation & Analysis of CMOS D Latch using Cadence EDA Tools

 ## Aim
-The aim is to design, implement, and analyze a D flip-flop using Cadence EDA tools, ensuring accurate sequential logic operation through waveform analysis and performance verification.
+The aim is to design, implement, and analyze a D LATCH using Cadence EDA tools, ensuring accurate sequential logic operation through waveform analysis and performance verification.

 ## Tools Required